Joining me for therapy online couldn’t be easier.

 What are the fees?

-I offer a free initial phone consultation, so we can begin to get to know each other, to see if we can work together comfortably.
-Each session then costs £50.
+I offer a free initial phone consultation, so we can begin to get to know each other and to see if we can work together comfortably.
+Currently each session costs £50 or £35 for concessions – those earning less than £16,000 or NHS staff or counselling students.

-For holders of the Blue Light Card – workers in the Emergency Services NHS and Armed Forces – sessions will be at the reduced fee of £35.
+For holders of the Blue Light Card – workers in the Emergency Services NHS and Armed Forces – sessions will be at the reduced fee of £35, moving to £40 from June 1st.

-Fees are due by the end of the session by bank transfer or cash.
+Fees are due by the end of the session by bank transfer.

 The Northern Line (South Wimbledon) is 12 minutes walk away.